 Anyone can send information about formal actions to ROAMDatabase@cfpb.gov.
 Law enforcement officials can send us an email to request access to the database, and we will send instructions on registering when the database goes live in early February.

-Earlier today, Attorneys General Jack Conway (KY) and Derek Schmidt (KS), co-chairmen of the Consumer Protection Committee of the National Association of Attorneys General, sent a letter to all of their fellow Attorneys General calling on them to contribute information to the ROAM Database.
+Earlier today, Attorneys General Jack Conway (KY) and Derek Schmidt (KS), co-chairmen of the Consumer Protection Committee of the National Association of Attorneys General, sent a to all of their fellow Attorneys General calling on them to contribute information to the ROAM Database.
 We hope that all those involved in law enforcement will help contribute information to make ROAM as robust and useful as possible.